ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 Within a cluster the number of replicas in the statefulset is at least 3 but can be increased to 5 when code maintenance is needed.
 The choice for persistence storage is important, and the backup and restore strategy of the storage area network used.

-When creating connection to persist data into a keyspace, you specify the persistence strategy and number of replicas.
+When creating connection to persist data into a keyspace, you specify the persistence strategy and number of replicas at the client code level.
+Mostly using properties file.
 ```
 p.setProperty(CASSANDRA_STRATEGY, "SimpleStrategy");
 p.setProperty(CASSANDRA_REPLICAS, "1");